Saint Louis Park Quick Facts

 Saint Louis Park Environmental / Green

 St. Louis Park is serious about sustainability and environmental stewardship.
 They have an ambitious Climate Action Plan that came about when students brought their concerns about the environment to the city council.
 The Climate Action Plan starts with the premise that St. Louis intends to be carbon neutral by 2040, and it outlines the steps necessary to attain this goal.
 As a way to reach this one big goal, the plan lists seven other concrete midway goals, such as achieving 100% renewable electricity by 2030.
 There are several projects planned to meet the ultimate goal, including ones that reduce emissions, has building retrofits, and encourages the community in general to be more environmentally conscious since the government only accounts for 2% of the electricity use in the city.
+They have a website wheer you can check out different aspects of their plan, including an environmental stewardship dashboard; a solar suitability map; different solar productions for various solar-paneled buildings across the city, and more.
+They have several resources to assist their residents in being more sustainable, including programs and ways to save money on energy efifciency, water efficiency, solar panels, and more.
 They also want to steer people in the community towards electric cars, have passed an ordinance requiring new and reconstructed parking lots to include EV charging stations, and are planning on having light rail stops in St. Louis Park to encourage less motor vehicle usage.
+They are part of the Minnesota GreenStep Cities, and they reached the first milestone of being a Step 1 city in 2012.
+They became a Step 5 city in 2024, which is the highest level achievable.
+This is how they reached that final achievement (and all the others leading up to it).

 Saint Louis Park Resident's Top Ten Pics